aws/karpenter-provider-aws/docs/aws/provisioner-launch-templates-options.md

   `node.k8s.aws/launch-template-id` is present
 - `node.k8s.aws/capacity-type`: listed here for completeness

-While this will limit the provisioner to one architecture implicitly, it seems like the complexity of the solutions aren't worth it (without more input from users).
+While this will limit the provisioner to one default architecture (pod specs can still override by specifying a launch template), it seems like the complexity of the solutions aren't worth it (without more input from users).
 It will also result in obvious problems (such as specifying both `architecture` and a launch template in the same Provisioner) being caught when the user runs `kubectl`.

 ### Pros